-1. In the late 1990s, Internet use was doub- a) segment

-ling growth every 100 days.
-Market was

-incredible.

-2. Women are a particularly interesting tar- b) segmentation

-get for the Volvo V60.
-They are an impor-

-tant market for Volvo.

-3. The Softco software company divides the c) growth

-software market into large companies, small

-companies, home office users, and leisure

-users.
-This is its market

-4. Among UK supermarkets, Tesco sells d) leader

-more than any of the other chains.
-It has the

-highest market

-5. Tesco is the market among UK super- e) share

-markets as it sells more than any of the other

-chains.
+1. In the late 1990s, Internet use was doubling growth every 100 days.
+Market was incredible. a) segment 2.
+Women are a particularly interesting target for the Volvo V60.
+They are an important market for Volvo. b) segmentation 3.
+The Softco software company divides the software market into large companies, small companies, home office users, and leisure users.
+This is its market c) growth 4.
+Among UK supermarkets, Tesco sells more than any of the other chains.
+It has the highest market d) leader 5.
+Tesco is the market among UK supermarkets as it sells more than any of the other chains. e) share film musicals.
+But by the late 1950s, Warner Bros had also started buying film rights to musicals.